Qadbak Investments: Sale of Notts County

 On 10 December 2009, BBC Nottingham reported that Munto Finance had put Notts County up for sale.
-On 12 December 2009, it was announced that Notts County chairman, Peter Trembling had purchased the club for a nominal fee from Munto Finance.
+On 12 December 2009, it was announced that Notts County chairman, Peter Trembling purchased the club for a nominal fee from Munto Finance.
+In February 2010, Trembling sold it on for £1 to Ray Trew, and was threatening to sue Munto.

+Further details only came out a year later, through the BBC Panorama report entitled The Trillion Dollar Con Man.